tomerIQ713/File-Transfer/README.md

 * publickey.pem

 These files are the RSA encryption keys for the server (rsa keys should be generated with 1024 bit length for private key)

+OR copy the keys generated in the 'privatekey.pem' and 'publickey.pem' files.